MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

     thetis bash
 ```

-Fro within the Thetis container, run the following command to start loading the embeddings.
+From within the Thetis container, run the following command to start loading the embeddings.

 ```bash
 cd src/